superaghu/LeetCodeLocally/README.md

 quickRun project is an attempt to help interviews by bringing the interview problems closer to you to run them locally with test coverage.

 ## Pre requsite
-* Under how fork works at https://help.github.com/en/github/getting-started-with-github/fork-a-repo
+* Understand how fork works at https://help.github.com/en/github/getting-started-with-github/fork-a-repo
 * Have JDK12

 ## To get started